Homelessness and rough sleeping

 If you refuse an offer of temporary accommodation, you may not be offered an alternative therefore we recommend that you accept any offer of accommodation.
 If you believe it is unsuitable, you can request a review of its suitability even after you have moved in.

-The Council’s Temporary Accommodation policy sets out how the Council will meet its statutory duties and exercise its powers in relation to the provision (and withdrawal of) of suitable temporary accommodation for homeless households.
+Our Temporary Accommodation policy sets out how the Council will meet its statutory duties and exercise its powers in relation to the provision (and withdrawal of) of suitable temporary accommodation for homeless households.
 This includes when temporary accommodation will be provided, and how different types of temporary accommodation will be allocated and prioritised.

 An officer will assess your emergency and provide advice and assistance.
 Emergency accommodation will only be provided if the emergency cannot be resolved, and you are eligible for accommodation to be provided.